FinToolBench: Evaluating LLM Agents for Real-World Financial Tool Use: FinToolBench

 \subsection{Evaluation Metrics}

 We evaluate each run using two groups of metrics derived from the same auditable tool trace: capability, and compliance.
 Capability measures whether an agent uses tools and whether tool-augmented traces execute successfully. \tir{} (Tool Invocation Rate) is the fraction of samples with non-empty tool calls. \tesr{} (Tool Execution Success Rate) is the fraction of samples whose tool-augmented traces execute successfully.
 We mark a sample successful when its final tool call returns a valid parsed output without error or exception.
 Intermediate failures and retries are allowed. \cer{} is the conditional execution success rate, defined as $\cer=\tesr/\tir$ (0 when $\tir=0$).
 Answer correctness is captured by \soft{} and \css{}.
-Numeric and choice tasks are evaluated using an LLM judge, with scores of 1 or 0 for exact match.
-Structured and free-text tasks are also evaluated by the LLM judge (GPT-5.1), with scores in $\{1, 0.5, 0\}$, averaged across three repeats. \css{} is the mean \soft{} over samples with successful execution.
+Numeric and choice tasks are scored against the gold answer with binary labels, while structured and free-text tasks are evaluated by the LLM judge (GPT-5.1) with scores in $\{1, 0.5, 0\}$, averaged across three repeats. \css{} is the mean \soft{} over samples with successful execution.

 Compliance metrics are defined over executed tool-call traces.
-For each question $q$ with trace $\tau=\{(t_k,x_k,o_k)\}_{k=1}^{m}$, we look up each tool’s finance tags from metadata, $A(t)=(f(t), i(t), d(t))$ (timeliness, intent type, regulatory domains), and use an LLM judge (GPT-5.1) to assess per-call alignment in each dimension.
+For each question $q$ with trace $\tau=\{(t_k,x_k,o_k)\}_{k=1}^{m}$, we look up each tool's finance tags from metadata, $A(t)=(\tau_t(t), i(t), d(t))$ (timeliness, intent type, regulatory domains), and use an LLM judge (GPT-5.1) to assess per-call alignment in each dimension.
 We then mark a question as mismatched if \emph{any} call in its trace is judged to violate the corresponding constraint:

-We report mismatch rates by averaging these indicators over questions with at least one tool call.
-Full metric definitions are given in the appendix~\ref{sec:metrics}.
+We then compute the dataset-level mismatch rates, denoted as \tmr{}, \imr{}, and \dmr{}, by averaging $TMF$, $IMF$, and $DMF$ over all questions with at least one tool call.
+Full metric definitions are given in Appendix~\ref{sec:metrics}.